top of page

 Restoration Picture of the Royal Daming Palace of the Tang Dynasty

-Persistence Struggle and the End of Tang
+Persistent Struggle and the End of the Tang Dynasty

-Under that desperate circumstances, Li Ye still didn't give up.
 He secretly sent out some commands, asking other warlords of Tang to fight against Zhu Wen.

 Many warlords, loyal to Tang or unsatisfied with Zhu Wen, soon allied together and declared war against Zhu Wen.